 d.
 So He shall be a priest on His throne: This was an unthinkable concept previously in Israel because priests did not sit on thrones and kings did not serve as priests.
 Nevertheless, the Branch is different; He rules as both a King and Priest.

-3. (14-15) The crowning as a memorial.
+3. (14-15) The crown as a memorial.

-“Now the elaborate crown shall be for a memorial in the temple of the Lord for Helem, Tobijah, Jedaiah, and Hen the son of Zephaniah.
-Even those from afar shall come and build the temple of the Lord.
-Then you shall know that the Lord of hosts has sent Me to you.
-And this shall come to pass if you diligently obey the voice of the Lord your God.”
+“Now the elaborate crown shall be for a memorial in the temple of the LORD for Helem, Tobijah, Jedaiah, and Hen the son of Zephaniah.
+Even those from afar shall come and build the temple of the LORD.
+Then you shall know that the LORD of hosts has sent Me to you.
+And this shall come to pass if you diligently obey the voice of the LORD your God.”

 b.
 Hen the son of Zephaniah: Earlier, Josiah was said to be the son of Zephaniah, and Zechariah apparently gave this prophecy in his house (Zechariah 6:10).
-Since the name Hen means “gracious,” it is almost certainly another name, and an appropriate name for this Josiah the son of Zephaniah.
+Since the name Hen means “gracious,” it is almost certainly another name, and an appropriate name, for this Josiah the son of Zephaniah.

 c.
-Even those from afar shall come and build the temple of the Lord: The elaborate crown spoke of something that would not happen for a long time in the future.
+Even those from afar shall come and build the temple of the LORD: The elaborate crown spoke of something that would not happen for a long time in the future.
 Still, God’s promised blessing in the future means that He wants the work to continue right now, and that He will bless the current work.